 I am an atypical woman, which is why my friends would call me beautifully unique.
 What’s so different about me?
 I’m in my early 30’s and single with no desire to get married or have children.
 Surprisingly a lot of women have a big problem with this.
 I’ve been called “unwomanly”, “jaded”, and “broken” but I can promise you that I am none of those things.
 I just happen to be walking my own path in life.

 I’ve not been scared of marriage, I don’t dislike children, and I absolutely hope I find a loving man to share my life with.
 I’m at an age where friends are now married and have children.
-According to traditional standards they are acting appropriately, but I am not and this causes discomfort.
+According to traditional standards, they are acting appropriately, but I am not and this causes discomfort.
 Women tend to not understand why I don’t want what they want for me, what I’m “supposed” to want, or what their definition of happiness and stability dictates I have.
-I will try and explain it for you, as I have for them.

-In my opinion there is little in the world as wonderful as his voice or arms after a hard day.
-I adore the comfort of committed relationship but haven’t found anyone who seems to want the same things I do, so it’s been my decision to remain single until I can find that man.
-So then why wouldn’t I want to get married when I do find him?
+In my opinion, there is little in the world as wonderful as his voice or arms after a hard day.
+I adore the comfort of a committed relationship but haven’t found anyone who seems to want the same things I do.
+So it’s been my decision to remain single until I can find that man.
+Why wouldn’t I want to get married when I do find him?
 I’ve just always envisioned a life filled with love, happiness, and companionship free of the government influence, payments and certificates.

 Not needing marriage in my life has actually empowered me.
-In my relationships the man doesn’t need to feel pressure to put a ring on my finger to show he loves me.
-We don’t face the “When will you two get married?” questions that are often uncomfortable, because my family and friends know my stance.
+In my relationships, the man doesn’t need to feel pressure to put a ring on my finger to show he loves me.
+We don’t face the “When will you two get married?” questions that are often uncomfortable, because my family and friends know where I stand.
 There is no pressure to do more than care for each other and enjoy each other’s company.
-There is no end “game” in my relationships.
-For me this is very freeing and liberating.
+There is no end “game” in my relationships and for me this is a very freeing and liberating thing.